Planned Giving

 Gifts of Real Estate

-Almost any type of real property, a personal residence, a farm, a vacation home, a commercial building, or an undeveloped parcel of land can be the subject of an important gift to Lenoir Community College.
+Almost any type of real property, such as a personal residence, a farm, a vacation home, a commercial building, or an undeveloped parcel of land, can be the subject of an essential gift to Lenoir Community College.
 Because of the special considerations involved with gifts of real estate, we invite you to contact the Office of Institutional Advancement to explore your options.

 Gifts of Real Estate